 Emergency Medical Technician-Paramedic (Certificate)

-Heartland Community College's Paramedic program leads to a certificate that prepares students to take the National Registry of Emergency Medical Technicians (NREMT) or the Illinois State EMT-Paramedic examination for licensure.
 This certificate is a 37-credit hour, three-semester program, inclusive of general education course(s), EMT courses, and clinical and field experiences.

 Enrollment Requirements